Texas Sales Guidelines

 2.9% Escalator

 Explain that the monthly price will increase by 2.9% each year.
 This is not a conditional increase, it will happen every year.
-The purpose of the escalator is to allow our prices to keep up with expected inflation for the valuation of the account.
-You can highlight the fact that the increase is capped and known, and your customer will never have to worry about the price increasing by more than 2.9% each year.
+The purpose of the escalator is to allow our prices to start out much lower and then keep up with inflation rather than a much higher fixed rate.
+You can highlight the fact that the increase is capped and known, and your customer will never have to worry about the price increasing by more than 2.9% each year even if retail rates surge 10% or higher.

 SOLRITE-approved Retail Electric Provider (REP)